gfernandez25/regex-tutorial/Develop/gist-template.md

 * ^ – Use caret at the beginning of the text.
 * $ – Use the dollar sign for the end of the text.

 In our email sample we use caret `^` at the start of the expression `/^([a-z0-9_\.-]+)...` in order to match what comes immediately after it.
-We also using grouping by placing multiple tokens inside a parenthesis so our caret will apply to this group.
+We use grouping by placing multiple tokens inside a parenthesis and square brackets so our caret will apply to this group.

-it will take advantage of Character Classes/Sets and match any alphanumeric combination (lower case), including the underscore `_`, dash `-` or dot/period `. ` characters.
+the caret will take advantage of Character Classes/Sets and match any alphanumeric combination (lower case), including the underscore `_`, dash `-` or dot/period `. ` characters.

 valid examples:  jerry, jerry1, jerry_1, jerry-1, jerry.1\
 invalid examples: jerry%, jerry&